Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Unsolicited proposals to government

-Businesses and not-for-profit organisations sometimes approach government with a proposal that hasn't been formally requested.
-This is known as an unsolicited proposal.
+When a business or not-for-profit organisation approaches the government with a proposal that hasn't formally been requested and doesn't fit into existing procurement processes, it's known as an unsolicited proposal.

-An unsolicited proposal can cover a wide range of areas and may include:
+Unsolicited proposals can cover a wide range of areas, including:

-- delivery of services to or on behalf of government
+- the delivery of services to or on behalf of government

 - access to government assets